Crown Colony of Sarawak: Economy

-Rice was the major import item in Sarawak.
-Although rice is grown in the state, it was not sufficient enough to feed the population since the Brooke era.
-Another major import was the oil from Seria oilfields for processing at Lutong oil refinery to produce gasoline, kerosene, gas, fuel oil, and diesel fuel.
+Rice was a major import item in Sarawak.
+Although rice is grown in Sarawak, it had not been sufficient to feed the population since the Brooke era.
+Another major import was the oil from the Seria oilfields for processing at the Lutong oil refinery to produce gasoline, kerosene, gas, fuel oil, and diesel fuel.
 Major export items were: rubber, pepper, sago flour, Jelutong (a source of rubber), sawn timber, Copra seeds, and petroleum.
-There was only five rubber estates at that time covering only 2,854 hectares comparing to 80,000 hectares in small holdings.
-The years 1950 to 1952 showed an increase in government revenue due to the effects of Korean war that raised the demand for rubber.
+There were only five rubber estates at that time covering only 2,854 hectares compared to 80,000 hectares in small holdings.
+There was an increase in government revenue from 1950 to 1952 due to the effects of Korean War which raised the demand for rubber.
 By 1956, pepper exports from Sarawak accounted for one third of the world's pepper production.
 The importance of Jelutong exports declined throughout the colonial area.
 Petroleum was the major income earner for Sarawak during this period.
 Initially, the colonial government exported gold to foreign markets but after 1959, government involvement in gold exports ceased, leaving miners to sell gold in the local and other free markets.
-Bauxite exports from the first division (Sematan) was increasing during the second half of the colonial period but by the end of the colonial period, this mineral was exhausted of its production.
+Bauxite exports from the first division (Sematan) was increasing during the second half of the colonial period but by the end of the colonial period, this mineral was exhausted.

-Overall, the government expenditures during the colonial era has increased substantially in all sectors when compared to Brooke era.
-However, such amount is still lagging behind when compared to Malayan peninsular states.
+Overall, the government expenditures during the colonial era increased substantially in all sectors when compared to the Brooke era.
+However, they were still lagging behind when compared to the states of the Malayan Peninsula.
 According to a research done by Alexander Gordon Crocker, such budget expenditures showed that the colonial government was trying to develop Sarawak instead of exploiting the natural resources in the state.

 Demographics

-A census conducted in 1947 shown that the population in Sarawak was 546,385 with Iban people, Chinese, and Malay made up 79.3% of the population.
+A census conducted in 1947 shown that the population in Sarawak was 546,385 with Iban people, Chinese, and Malay making up 79.3% of the population.
 At the beginning of the colonial period, 72% of the population were subsistence farmers, 13% were growing cash crops and 15% were paid workers.
 Among the various ethnic groups in Sarawak, only the Chinese were closely associated with entrepreneurship.